Battle of Pensacola (1814): Aftermath

 Jackson's letter to Manrique dated November 9 expresses his disappointment that the British blew up Fort San Carlos, in breach of what was promised, and as such he was no longer prepared to aid him with protecting Spanish neutrality with American troops.
 Jackson's letter to Monroe dated November 14 provides a status update relative to his 'intended movement against Pensacola.'
 He mentions the destruction caused as 'the British and Spanish were blowing up the works.'
 Acknowledging that his attack was 'Not having the Sanction of my Government,' he decided against neither repairing Fort San Miguel, nor occupying it with an American garrison, but to withdraw his troops in order to protect the frontier.
 Jackson suspected the squadron which had left Pensacola harbor would return to strike at Mobile, Alabama.
 Whilst in Pensacola, Jackson received confirmation a week later of a British task force in Jamaica, destined for New Orleans, so he marched to Mobile, arriving there on November 19.
 Jackson abandoned Pensacola to the Spanish and set out to Mobile, and upon reaching the town he received requests to hurry to the defense of New Orleans.

 The battle had forced the British out of Pensacola and left the Spanish in control.
-Hyde states that Spanish officials and citizens of Pensacola were angered by the British, for their destruction of the fortifications and the removal of part of the Spanish garrison.
-The capture and brief occupation of Pensacola had the advantage of alienating the British from the Spanish, and conversely endearing the Americans to them, according to Jackson, and one account from a Pensacola resident to his brother.
+Hyde states that Spanish inhabitants of Pensacola were angered by the British destruction of Fort Barrancas and the removal of part of the Spanish garrison.
+The capture and brief occupation of Pensacola had the effect of alienating the British from the Spanish, and conversely endearing the Americans to the latter, according to Jackson, and one account from a Pensacola resident to his brother.
+Nonetheless, Cox notes that citizens of Pensacola filed claims with the US Government, for losses suffered during the occupation under Jackson, when slaves were murdered.
 Admiral Cochrane remarked to General Lambert that the attack on Pensacola had a detrimentally big impact upon the momentum of the offensive against New Orleans.